ciri-ethereum/ciri/README.md

 Ciri is an ongoing Ethereum implementation.

 It aims to be a feature complete Ethereum implementation and expects to achieve both research-friendly and high-performance.
-As you see it's still under development.
+As you see, it's still under development.

 See [How to learn Ethereum and contribute to Ciri](https://github.com/ciri-ethereum/ciri/wiki#how-to-learn-ethereum-and-contribute-to-ciri).